The Relative Fermionic Entropy in Two-Dimensional Rindler Spacetime: Computation using modular theory

 where $x=(x_0,x_1)$, $p(\theta)=(-m\cosh{\theta}, m\sinh{\theta})$ and $a(\theta), a^{\dagger}(\theta)$ fulfill anti-commutation relations.
 Note that the (infinitesimal) boosted\footnote{As per standard convention, we use the symbol $S(\Lambda)$ to denote the boosts in the spinor case.} spinor is given by

-Next, we define, similar to~\eqref{Bphi}, \eqref{ftheta}), the smeared operator $B(f)$\footnote{Note we denote the representation of the operator $B$ and the operator with the same symbol.} as where we smeared with a vector-valued test function $f\in C_{0}^{\infty}(\R , \C^2)$
+where by a slight abuse of notation we use the same symbol $H_{\scrR}$ for the one-particle and second-quantized operator.
+Next, we define, equivalently to~\eqref{Bphi}, \eqref{ftheta}), the smeared Majorana field operator $B(\phi)$\footnote{Note we denote the representation of the operator $B$ and the operator with the same symbol.}

 It is easy to check that this satisfies the relation